3xw/cakephp-bake/README.md

 # 3xw CakePHP Template Skeleton

-This plugin allows you bake well : )
+This plugin allows you to bake well : )

 ## Installation